meokz/template-python/README.md

 ## Features

-* Multi-platform and portable executing environment for python with Docker and docker-compose.
+* Multi-platform and portable both development and execution environment for python with container technology.

-* Coding support with VSCode including static type analysis.
+* Coding support with VSCode including static type analysis and auto-formatting.

-* Standard settings for gitignore and editorconfig.
+* Standard settings for git and text-editor.

 ## Usage

+1. Open VScode

+2. Select  "Remote-Containers Open Folder in Container"

+3. enjoy!

+### Additional option without a remote container

 Build
 ```sh